BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 Tips
 ----

-The `bootstrap` sub-command can now take an optional second argument of "update".
+The `bootstrap` sub-command can  take an optional second argument of "update".
 If this argument is used, `bastille update` will be run immediately after the bootstrap, effectively bootstrapping and applying security patches and errata in all at once.